Tour Details

 • Spectacular scenery to explore across the island, including the slopes of Mount Etna, boasting many other spring wildflowers

-• Tour led by an experienced dream team of Sicilian native and renowned biologist Andrea Corso, and professional ecologist Esther Pawley
+• Tour led by experienced Sicilian native and renowned biologist Andrea Corso

 • Andrea's local knowledge is second-to-none, so guests will be given an unrivalled insight into local culture and history, greatly enriching the orchid hunting